 Three years ago I fell in love when I least expected it.
 Fast forward to now and here we are having lived together for 2 years and moving into a home that Ian purchased this month.
-He is my best friend - He tickles me just to hear me laugh uncontrollably just because he loves it, I've never seen my family bond with someone outside of our family so much before, and he amazes me every day with something new, but not once have I ever thought "I'm going to marry this man".
+He is my best friend - He tickles me just to hear me laugh uncontrollably because he loves it.
+I've never seen my family bond with someone outside of our family so much before.
+He amazes me every day with his kindness and intelligence, but not once have I ever thought "I'm going to marry this man".

-This doesn't mean that I don't think I want to spend as many years as I can with him, I'm not happy enough with him, or that I don't think we are a good match.
+This doesn't mean that I don't want to spend as many years as I can with him, that I'm not happy enough with him, or that I don't think we are a good match.
 I have truly never known a partnership like this before...
-It has blown my young hearted expectations out of the water compared of what my future serious relationship would look like.
-I couldn't have imagined anything as purposeful or enjoyable as my partnership with Ian has been so far and for this I am so very thankful..
+It has blown my young hearted expectations out of the water compared of what I thought my future serious relationship would look like back then.
+I couldn't have imagined anything as purposeful or enjoyable as my partnership with Ian has been so far, and for this I am so very thankful..

 So the reality is that I have never been sold on the idea of marriage itself.

 I have never been sold on the idea of marriage *for me* and Ian feels the same way.
-This is where we are, where we are happy, where we find the most purpose right now as a couple and that's all that matters to us right now.
+This is where we are, where we are happy, where we find the most purpose right now as a couple and that's all that matters to us currently.

-It's not even that I'm afraid of all the negative things you hear about people once they get married - divorce, cheating, children, intimacy, etc...
+It's not even that I'm afraid of all the negative things you hear about people once they get married - divorce, cheating, etc...
 I believe that marriage can be incredibly powerful and worth it amidst all of those challenging experiences.
-It's mainly that I want to know in my heart what I believe a marriage is - what makes it different than what I have with Ian right now, other than legality and a title, and I don't know that yet.
-Maybe I never will, maybe it's something you can't know until you are married, but I'm okay with trying to figure that out.
+It's mainly that I want to know in my heart what I believe a marriage is - what makes it different than what I have with Ian right now, other than legality and a title, and I don't know what that is yet.
+Maybe I never will.
+Maybe it's something you can't know until you are married, but I'm okay with trying to figure that out.

 1. Love is a beautiful, purposeful, worthy mystery that we get to enjoy as humans.
 I want to celebrate that and share the stories that show the depth of that.
 We spend a majority of our lives searching for, struggling with, and relishing in the whirlwind of love, therefore my films aren't just a representation of a day - I strive to make them a representation of the couple.
 Love is my focus and I don't believe there is anything more worthy to spend my career celebrating.